SamueleD98/assignment_1/README.md

 This will set the parameters in the server, run the aRMOR server, the state machine and all the other necessary components later described.
 The showed outputs are the state machine node's and the smach viewer's ones.
 It also opens gazebo and rviz.

 For further information you can call the `roslaunch assignment_1 debug.launch` which shows to screen all the components' output (instead of system.launch).

-rosrun map_server map_saver
+Also, if you need to save the map shown in rviz just run `rosrun map_server map_saver` anytime you want.

 ### ROS Parameters
 This software requires the following ROS parameters: